Untamed Frontier

-Untamed Frontier is a 1952 American Western film directed by Hugo Fregonese and starring Joseph Cotten, Shelley Winters and Scott Brady.
+Untamed Frontier is a 1952 American technicolor Western film directed by Hugo Fregonese and starring Joseph Cotten, Shelley Winters and Scott Brady.
+It was produced and distributed by Universal Pictures.
 The film, featuring the working title of The Untamed featured the feature film debuts of Suzan Ball and Fess Parker.

 Plot

 To the irritation of the US Government, the Denbow family freeze out homesteaders by denying access across their land, using the government land for grazing their cattle herds.